-Basically, to lose/burn fat you need to consume less calories than your body uses.
+Basically, to lose/burn fat you need to consume fewer calories than your body uses.
 When your body doesn’t have enough calories for energy it uses the energy stored as glycogen in your muscle first, then your fat stores.
 We recommend you aim to lose 1lb of fat per week, any more and it gets hard; see the numbers below:

 Most foods today have the calories printed on them so you can keep a running total during the day.
-There are also some apps out there to help, e.g. myfitnesspal, which makes tracking calories over the day a bit easier, but it still takes some effort.
+There are also some apps out there to help, such as myfitnesspal, which makes tracking calories over the day a bit easier, but it still takes some effort.

 Alcohol is also addictive and high in sugar.
-For example, a can of Stella is 189 calories (5 cans is 945 calories nearly 40% of an average man’s total calorie intake).
+For example, one can of Bud Light is 110kcal (five cans is 550kcal – nearly 25% of an average man’s total calorie intake).
 These are empty calories, i.e. they contain little nutrition other than calories (mostly sugar).
-Sure, you can enjoy the odd drink but make sure you add the calories to your daily total.
+Sure, you can enjoy the odd drink, but make sure you add the calories to your daily total.

 To share with your friends, log in is required so that we can verify your identity and reward you for successful referrals.Log in to your account If you don't have a store account, you can create on here